• Home

 Exactly, I said.

-79. From the circle, we cross the road to see the natural mound that Mesolithic, Neolithic, and Bronze Age folks thought of as a gift from the gods.
+77. From the circle, we cross the road to see the natural mound that Mesolithic, Neolithic, and Bronze Age folks thought of as a gift from the gods.
+This natural mound is undoubtedly the progenitor of the long mounds known as long barrows and is what drew Mesolithic people to this place.

-82. Also seen from the top of the mound.
+80. Also seen from the top of the mound.
 Summer solstice sunset on the evening of the 20th of June 2020.

-There is an old fable about a witch that turned the king's men to stone because the King couldn't see the village of Long Compton in the valley below.
+There is an old fable about a witch who turned the king's men to stone because the King couldn't see the village of Long Compton in the valley below.
 Nor can you see it in this picture because it's too far to the right.

 This Fable was written by a certain Evans, who in 1895 failed to realise that Long Compton did not exist when the stones were set up.

-So, bringing things up to date, I have rewritten Evan's poem to incorporate where the northernmost moon will set and will set again in 2024 through a couple of notches in the nine-mile-distant Nebsworth and Ebrington Hill seen above.
+So, bringing things up to date, I have rewritten Evan's poem to incorporate where the northernmost moon will set and will set again in 2024/25 through a couple of notches in the nine-mile-distant Nebsworth and Ebrington Hill seen above.

 "Seven long strides shalt thou take, and if Nebsworth Hill and moon thou canst see,